azhir/azhir.github.io/resume.markdown

 ------

-**Profile** My resilience and determination has pushed me to take some of the most challenging courses my university has to offer, which have strengthened my analytic and problem-solving abilities.
+**Profile:** My resilience and determination has pushed me to take some of the most challenging courses my university has to offer, which have strengthened my analytic and problem-solving abilities.
 During my summers, I took on various programming/analysis roles, and in my final year demonstrated ‘excellence’ in my computational project.
 I have collaborated with various teams and have applied my research skills to write proposals.
 I am interested in emerging markets, IPOs and disruptive innovation.

 ------